blockchainmanc/blockchain-reading-list/README.md

 #### DApps

 * List of DApps - https://www.stateofthedapps.com/
-* New version of the famours million dollar homepage using Ethereum - https://thousandetherhomepage.com/
+* New version of the famous million dollar homepage using Ethereum - https://thousandetherhomepage.com/

 ## Bitcoin